lebogangolifant/AirBnB_clone/web_static/README.md

 - Click the "Search" button to view the search results.
 - Browse through the displayed places and their details.
 - The website is fully responsive and works on both desktop and mobile devices.

-## Contributing

-Contributions are welcome!
-If you find any issues or want to suggest improvements, feel free to open an issue or submit a pull request.

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`
-3. Make your changes and commit them: `git commit -m "Add your message"`
-4. Push to the branch: `git push origin feature-name`
-5. Open a pull request.